 - Keflex belongs to the class of antibiotics known as cephalosporins.
 Keflex is a first-generation cephalosporin and is mainly effective against gram-positive bacteria.

-- Keflex treats a wide range of infections caused by susceptible strains of bacteria that may occur in the respiratory tract, ear, genitourinary area, bone, or on the skin.
+- Keflex treats a wide range of infections caused by susceptible strains of bacteria that may occur in the respiratory tract, ear, genitourinary area, bone, or on skin.

 - Keflex has excellent activity against gram-positive staphylococci and streptococci bacteria, including susceptible isolates of Staphylococcus aureus, Streptococcus pneumoniae, S. pyrogens, Haemophilus influenzae, Klebsiella pnumoniae, Moraxella catarrhalis, and Proteus mirabilis.